Wade Elliott: Bristol City

 After not featuring regularly in Birmingham's starting eleven, Elliott joined League One club Bristol City on 28 January 2014 on a one-month loan.
 He made his debut the same day, as a half-time substitute at Brentford with his new team already 3–1 behind, and was booked early in the half for a poor tackle.
-He went on to impress manager Steve Cotterill, who admitted that he had "[thrown] him in too soon after not playing regular first team football since October", and Elliott's loan was extended to the end of the season.
+Elliott went on to impress manager Steve Cotterill, who admitted that he had "[thrown] him in too soon after not playing regular first team football since October", and Elliott's loan was extended to the end of the season.
+He then scored his first goal for the club, in a 2–1 loss against Rotherham United on 29 March 2014.
+In a follow–up match against Preston North End, Elliott scored an equalising goal, in a 1–1 draw.
+Two weeks later on 21 April 2014, he scored his third goal for Bristol City, in a 3–0 win against Stevenage.
+At the end of the 2013–14 season, Elliott made nineteen appearances and scoring three times in all competitions.